A covering second-order Lagrangian for the relativistic top without forces: Hamilton--Ostrohrads'kyj approach

 This completes the proof of the assertion announced in~\cite{ 24}.

-To pass to the canonical formalism, it is necessary to introduce the parametrization by time, setting $x^0 = t$, $u^0 = 1$, and denoting $\dfrac{dx^i}{dt} = v^i$, $\dfrac{dv^i}{dt} = v'^i$.
-In these coordinates formula~(\ref{matsyuk:10}) together with~(\ref{matsyuk:9}) suggest the following expression for the Lagrange function:
+To pass to the canonical formalism, it is necessary to introduce the parametrization by time, as in~(\ref{:v^i}).
+In these coordinates formula~(\ref{:10}) together with~(\ref{:9}) suggest the following expression for the Lagrange function:

 Generalized Hamilton function $H$ should be expressed in terms of $\v$ and the couple of momenta

 Namely,